geophile/marcel/README.md

 ls -fr | ext -e py
 ```

-You can also use positional notation for argument, so `ls -fr | ext py` would work too.
+You can also use positional notation for arguments to pipelines, so `ls -fr | ext py` would work too.

 Marcel
 ======